akexorcist/backdrop/README.md

 * [Material 3](https://m3.material.io/)
 * [Webcam Capture API](https://github.com/sarxos/webcam-capture)
 * [Native Driver for Webcam Capture API](https://github.com/eduramiba/webcam-capture-driver-native)

+## Troubleshooting
+### The video list does not refresh when a device is plugged in
+There's an issue with the Webcam Capture API.
+For a workaround, close the app and reopen it

 ## License
 [Apache License, Version 2.0](./LICENSE.txt)